Michaelmw17/MIchaelmw17.github.io/README.md

 ### User Story

-I am Michael Watt, I am studying Full Stack Web Development at the University of Sydney, with newly developed skills in JavaScript, CSS, HTML, node.js, ES6 and responsive web design.
+I am Michael Watt, I am studying Full Stack Web Development at the University of Sydney, with skills in Javascript,  Html, CSS, Bootstrap, jQuery, API's, Node, Express, MySQL, NoSQL, MongoDB  and responsive web design.

 I have completed Certificate 4 in Business Studies and have experience in customer service and business.
 I’m motivated to become a web developer as I really like the problem solving aspects of web design and building a website that creates a great UI and UX experience.